szaydel/smbprobe/README.md

 --remote-file-prefix probedir/testfile
 --interval 5
 ```
 Under the `monitoring` directory locate `probe.conf` and edit it to include correct parameters necessary to connect and interoperate with the share.
+It is possible to include more than one instance of `--address` in order to probe the same machine via multiple IPs, DNS name, etc. Simply, include more than one instance of `--address <some address>` or include more than one `--address` entry in the config file.

 Once done, startup the entire stack with `docker compose up`.
 To stop the stack it is possible to issue `docker compose stop` and then restart with `docker compose start`.

 ## Logging from the SMB probe container
 To make log-based metrics easier we include an example syslog configuration in the `docker-compose.yml` file.
 Uncommenting and configuring the `logging` section in the `probe` service block is going to enable automatic log forwarding via syslog to the configured destination.
 It is easy to test this locally with `netcat`, unless TLS configuration is enabled.
 Further details are available in Docker documentation about the [Docker Syslog logging driver](https://docs.docker.com/config/containers/logging/syslog).